-- View mixed C/C++ and assembly code (interleaved source and object information) - Insert breakpoints - Set conditional breakpoints on registers, memory, and stacks - Trace instruction execution - Perform linear or statistical profiling of program execution - Fill, dump, and graphically plot the contents of memory - Perform source level debugging - · Create custom debugger windows
+- View mixed C/C++ and assembly code (interleaved source and object information) - · Insert breakpoints - Set conditional breakpoints on registers, memory, and stacks - · Trace instruction execution - Perform linear or statistical profiling of program execution - Fill, dump, and graphically plot the contents of memory - · Perform source level debugging - · Create custom debugger windows

-The VisualDSP++ IDDE lets programmers define and manage DSP software development.
+The VisualDSP++ integrated development and debugging environment (IDDE) lets programmers define and manage DSP software development.
 Its dialog boxes and property pages let programmers configure and manage all of the TigerSHARC development tools, including the color syntax highlighting in the VisualDSP++ editor.
 This capability permits programmers to:

-- Control how the development tools process inputs and generate outputs - Maintain a one-to-one correspondence with the tool's command line switches
+- Control how the development tools process inputs and generate outputs - Maintain a one-to-one correspondence with the tool's command-line switches